 You can use your GI Bill funding for this program.
 Contact EvCC's Veterans Resource Center at 425-388-9277 to find out about more about funding for college classes.

-Everett Community College offers a two-year degree as well as a certificate of proficiency that can be completed in two quarters.
+Everett Community College offers a certificate and a two-year degree.
 Both are designed to prepare students for immediate employment in the manufacturing industry.

 - Principles of Precision Machining Certificate

 Graduates of this program may work in companies of different sizes, from a four-person shop to large aerospace companies.
-Employment of machinists is projected to grow 8 percent from 2010 to 2020.
+Employment of machinists is projected to grow 35 percent by 2022.
 Employers are expected to continue needing machinists who have a wide range of skills and are capable of performing modern production techniques and almost any task in a machine shop.
-Manufacturers will continue to rely heavily on skilled machinists as they invest in new equipment, modify production techniques, and implement product design changes more rapidly.

 In 2013, employers hiring machinists included Esterline, Avtech Corp-360, Umbra Cuscinetti, Windspeed Technical Solutions, Airgas Inc. and Boeing.